meeque/xss-demo-app/README.md

 By default, `ng serve` binds to host address 128.0.0.1, i.e. the local loopback interface.
 If you want to share access to the XSS Demo App, or access it accross local VMs, you will need to loosen this restriction.
 Use the `--host` aregument to bind to a different host address.
 The following will bind to all interfaces:

     ng serve --host 0.0.0.0

+TODO Exlain dev certificates
+TODO Explain implications of binding to all interfaces

 ## Security Considerations